addyke/azure-iot-device-ecosystem/iotcertification/iotedge/iotedge_get_started_template/toybrick-ai-for-edge.md

 -   [Step 3: Manual Test for Azure IoT Edge on device](#Manual)
 -   [Step 4: Next Steps](#NextSteps)
 -   [Step 5: Troubleshooting](#Step-5-Troubleshooting)

-# Instructions for using this template

--   Replace the text in {placeholders} with correct values.
--   Delete the lines {{enclosed}} after following the instructions enclosed between them.
--   It is advisable to use external links, wherever possible.
--   Remove this section from final document.

 <a name="Introduction"></a>
 # Introduction